-We take a look, and taste, at some of the national drinks from our top destinations.
+Come with us as we take a look, and taste, at some of the national drinks from around the world.
 All in the name of research of course.
 Get ready at home, here comes your first tipple.

-Ponche Kuba: This cream liqueur is a thick creamy tan coloured drink typically sipped around the festive season.
+Ponche Kuba: This cream liqueur is a thick creamy tan coloured drink typically sipped in Antigua around the festive season.
 It’s very sweet and has a high alcohol volume.

 Coecoei: A centuries old recipe this local Aruban liquor was first made by Indian tribes.
 It has a distinctive red colour thanks to its prime ingredients—the sap from the “kukwisa” or agave plant, which is mixed with rum and cane sugar.

-Rum: With numerous distilleries, including the infamous Mount Gay plant, you can’t visit the island without sampling the endless varieties of rum.
-Rum punch is also a firm favourite that you have to try out.
+Rum: With numerous distilleries, including the infamous Mount Gay plant, you can’t taste Barbados without sampling the endless varieties of rum.
+Rum punch is also a firm favourite that you could try out.
 If beer is more your thing, grab a Banks; the light and refreshing local beer is readily available and a perfect accompaniment to your days in the sun.

 Grogue: The national drink of Cape Verde is a rum distilled from sugar cane.
 Add lime and molasses if you’ve got one of those fancy drinks cabinets and you have yourself the local cocktail ‘Ponche’.

 Cuba libre: The national drink of Cuba celebrates its independence.
 A simple tipple of rum, lime and cola; what self-respecting drinks cabinet wouldn’t have the capability to whip up a quick Cuba Libre?

 Tea: The national drink in Egypt, is taken very seriously and is prepared using the Turkish method.
 Egyptian tea is typically black and sour and is generally served in a glass, sometimes with milk.
 It may not be the brew you’ve been making so far to pass the time, but it is certainly worth a try.

 Baobab Juice: Made from the fruit of giant baobab trees, this pale brown, non-alcoholic drink is full of vitamins, calcium and fibre making it a treat across Gambia and probably perfect for battling infections (if you catch our drift).
 Moreover, it doesn’t give you a hangover, maybe it could even be a hangover cure?

 Feni: A spirit produced exclusively in Goa, there are two types; cashew feni and toddy palm feni, depending on the original ingredient.
 Feni is classified as a “country liquor”, and is therefore not allowed to be sold outside the state of Goa.
 But you should be okay to whip up a batch in the UK if you can get your hands on some toddy palm.

-Carib: The local beer is brewed on the island and can also be found in St. Kitts and Tobago.
+Carib: This local beer is brewed in Grenada and can also be found in St. Kitts and Tobago.
 It is pretty much available on tap so you don’t have to miss out on this refreshing brew.
 You’ll probably have to find this in one of the more niche supermarket chains.
 One of the ones no-one is queuing outside.

-Red stripe: So this beer may be readily available at home.
+Red stripe: The good news is this beer is readily available at home.
 The bad news is you’ll probably have to queue to get into the supermarket for this one.
 But, you can’t visit Jamaica without grabbing an ice cold red stripe that had been produced on the island since 1928.

 Raa/Toddy: Whilst alcohol is readily available at most resorts, being an Islamic nation, it is not promoted on the islands.
 Instead Raa and a toddy, a traditional drink tapped from palm trees is the local drink you should sample if you are looking for an immersive Maldives experience.